stnolting/neorv32/README.md

 The NEORV32 is a customizable mikrocontroller-like processor system based on a RISC-V `rv32i` or `rv32e` CPU with optional `M`, `C` and `Zicsr` extensions.
-The CPU was built from scratch and is compliant to the **Unprivileged ISA Specification Version 2.1** and the **Privileged Architecture Specification Version 1.12**.
+The CPU was built from scratch and is compliant to the **Unprivileged ISA Specification Version 2.1** and a subset of the **Privileged Architecture Specification Version 1.12**.
 The NEORV32 is intended as auxiliary processor within a larger SoC designs or as stand-alone custom microcontroller.

 The processor provides common peripherals and interfaces like input and output ports, serial interfaces for UART, I²C and SPI,